BRIDGE

 Make sure the person asking for help is treated with dignity

-The Architect is not a case manager or gatekeeper.
+The Architect is not a gatekeeper, they are locksmiths.
 Their job is to make warm, human connections.

 BRIDGE works through circles, not hierarchies.